-- Orijen brand dog food comes with a higher price tag but offers over 14 animal-sourced ingredients listed first–a rare find among dry kibbles.
-(Check out our full Orijen dog food review).
+- Orijen brand dog food comes with a higher price tag but offers over 14 animal-sourced ingredients listed first–a rare find among dry dog food.
+(Check out our full Orijen dog food reviews).

 - Pure Balance dog food is another retailer-owned food that comes with a lower price tag and quality ingredients.
-(Check out our full Pure Balance dog food review).
+(Check out our full Pure Balance dog food reviews).

-- Wellness dog food is another brand that delivers quality and nutritional value.
-This brand also has a number of lines and recipes to choose from so you can find exactly what you need for your dog.
-(Check out our full Wellness dog food review).
+- Wellness dog food is another food product line that delivers quality and nutritional value.
+They also have a number of lines and food recipes to choose from so you can find exactly what you need for your dog.
+(Check out our full Wellness dog food reviews).